mac-comp127/units-and-coins/README.md

 Commit your work.

 ### Part 2f: Fix the bug

+First: add a test for $0.29. **Make sure this new test fails.** Our tests now check for the bug.

 Now, at last, we can fix the floating point bug by switching to an integer type.
 Remember that primitive types have maximum values.
 If we use `int`, then the code will break for any amount over $21,474,836.47, so let’s use `long` instead.
 (It’s good up to $92,233,720,368,547,758.07.
 Seems like that should suffice.)